Differential Privacy for Government Agencies -- Are We There Yet?: Understanding the privacy and accuracy achieved

 \subsection{Privacy guarantees}

-While the general interpretation of the privacy guarantees offered by differential privacy is intuitive, the risk implications of specific values of $\varepsilon$ are much harder to understand.
-What are the actual risks for Bob, if the probability that the algorithm produces a specific noisy answer to the query is, say, ten times more likely if he joins the database?
+While the general interpretation of the privacy guarantees offered by DP is intuitive, the risk implications of specific values of $\varepsilon$ are more difficult to understand.
+What are the actual risks to Bob if the probability of the algorithm producing a specific noisy answer to the query is, say, ten times more likely if he joins the database?
 Should he be worried?
-To make it more concrete, consider the following simplified example.
-Assume a survey only asks about HIV status and plans to release the percentage of respondents that reported a positive status using an algorithm that ensures that the release satisfies the requirements of differential privacy.
-If $\varepsilon=2.3$, Bob knows that the probability that the released value equals any specific value $k$ if he participates in the survey, is never more than 10 times (since $e^{\varepsilon}\approx 10$) the probability of releasing the same value if he would not participate.
-This holds for any value of $k$ including the true value.
-But how can he link this information to the risk that his own HIV status could be revealed based on the released information?
+To put it in more concrete terms, consider the following simplified example.
+Assume a survey only asks about HIV status and plans to release the percentage of respondents that reported a positive status using an algorithm that satisfies the requirements of DP.
+If $\varepsilon=2.3$, Bob knows that the probability of the released value equaling any specific value $k$ if he participates in the survey, is never more than 10 times (since $e^{\varepsilon}\approx 10$) the probability of releasing the same value if he did not participate.
+This holds for any value of $k$, including the true value.
+However, how can he link this information to the risk of his own HIV status being revealed based on the released information?
 Understanding the impacts of changes in the value of $\varepsilon$ is even more difficult.
 How much of Bob's privacy is lost, if $\varepsilon$ is changed from 2.3 to 4.6?
 The probability ratio for observing a certain output with or without Bob increases from 10 to 100, but what does that mean for Bob?
-Yet, fully understanding the impacts of changes of $\varepsilon$ are vitally important if a value of $\varepsilon$ should be found that optimally addresses the trade-off between accuracy and privacy.
+Obviously, understanding the direct risk implications of alternative protection strategies that are currently employed at government agencies is at least as difficult.
+Nevertheless, it is vitally important to understand the impacts of changes of $\varepsilon$ if a value of $\varepsilon$ should be found that addresses the trade-off between accuracy and privacy to an optimum degree.